 The Peter Gwynn Collection:

 The rare Lagonda V12 drophead coupé offered here was first registered on 14th June 1938 and has been owned by only two families from new.
 Its first owner was Thomas Alastair Sutherland Ogilvy 'Taso' Mathieson, the well-known racing driver and motoring writer.
-Highlights of Taso's competition career include a Brooklands Mountain Circuit lap record for 2-liter cars in 1933; a 2-Liter class win at Le Mans in 1950; and a 3-Liter class win in the Targa Florio in 1952.
+Highlights of Taso's competition career include a Brooklands Mountain Circuit lap record for 2-litre cars in 1933; a 2-Litre class win at Le Mans in 1950; and a 3-Litre class win in the Targa Florio in 1952.

 A 1933 Talbot 75 Sports Saloon.
 First registered on 2nd March 1933, this Talbot 75 has been in the Gwynn family's ownership since at least the early 1980s.

 John O'Quinn was one of the best lawyers in America.
 His success allowed him and Darla Lexington to indulge their passion for cars, assembling one of the world's largest collections which eventually numbered 869 vehicles.
 Two of their superb cars are offered at this sale.

 Corgi Rolls: The 1912 Rolls-Royce 40/50hp Double Pullman Limousine, is one of the most recognisable of the company's famed 'Silver Ghost' production to survive.
 It has graced a handful of the world's finest known automobile collections.
 In the mid-1960s following its sale as part of the famed Scottish Sword Collection it was chosen by Corgi Toys to be a model in their 'Corgi Classics' series, and thereby being identifiable to car enthusiasts of all ages, who named it simply as 'The Corgi'.
 'The Corgi' celebrates its 100th Birthday this year and is undoubtedly one of the world's most iconic Rolls-Royce motor cars ever built.